Welcome, reader. My name is Maggie Lee and I’m a freelance reporter based in Atlanta; Doolitte Creek watershed, to be more specific.

 My interests include eating local food and growing my own food.

-As the Greencracker, I blog about pollution, public lands, wildlife, saving energy, and the like.
-Not trying to write an opinion column here, though, yea, the choice of topics pretty much displays a, uh, preference.
+As the Greencracker, I blog about pollution, public lands, wildlife, saving energy, Georgia politics and the like.
+Not trying to write an opinion column here, though, yea, the choice of topics pretty much displays a, uh, preference for what I really like to write about.

 I’m writing nearly from the point of view I’d use in any newspaper article: collecting facts and putting them in context.
 But befitting the household/coffee shop venue from where I’m writing, the style’s more casual, I have no copy editor, and I pretty much don’t do interviews for anything here.